Read This Now! Answers You Want About Skin Cancer Disability!

 The Social Security listing for skin cancer falls under Listing 13.03.
 You must provide evidence to support one of the following conditions:

-- Skin cancer which spread outside the local lymph nodes.
+- Skin cancer that spread outside the local lymph nodes

-- Melanoma which spread to four or more lymph nodes or a clinically apparent lymph node.
+- Melanoma that spread to four or more lymph nodes or a clinically apparent lymph node

 — Or, meet SSA requirements for a similar disease listing